Vrtare Male: Expeditions and exhibitions

 In 2007, Croatian Natural History Museum organized a palaeontological expedition in Vrtare Male, led by Jalžić, recovering the remains of several specimens of Pleistocene megafauna on the submerged cave floor.
-The specimens included, among others, a cave lion, one of the largest discovered at the time; a specimen of southern mammoth, a cave bear, a Merck's rhinoceros, a steppe bison and dire wolves, as well as extinct relatives of fallow deer and horses.
+The specimens included, among others, a cave lion, one of the largest discovered at the time; a specimen of southern mammoth, a cave bear, a Merck's rhinoceros, a steppe bison and wolves, as well as extinct relatives of fallow deer and horses.
 The animals were exhibited in 2009 and 2010 in the Crikvenica City Museum and the Croatian Natural History Museum.
 Panthera Spelaea, a documentary film about Vrtare Male directed by Marin Leko, accompanied the opening of the exhibition in Crikvenica.

 Another expedition to Vrtare Male, as well as neighbouring caves Vrtare Vele and Vrtare Nove, was organized in July 2011.
 A total of 184 Pleistocene fossils were collected and stored by the Crikvenica City Museum.
 The neighbouring caves are thought to have been originally part of a bigger cave system, which was fractioned in a catastrophe during the Pleistocene.
 Similarly, the cave entrance is thought to have been larger than today, as large animals have been found in the cave.